Syed1012/AI_VMS-FrontEnd/README.md

 - Java 11 or higher
 - Maven 4.0 or higher
-- PostgreSQL/MySQL installed and configured
+- MongoDB installed and configured

 ### Steps